agentforcezone/agentforce-adk/examples/files/responses/product-owner-agent.md

 *   **Login Functionality:**
     *   Users can successfully log in using a valid email address and password.
-    *   The system displays an error message for invalid email/password combinations.
+    *   The system displays an error message for invalid email/password combinations, providing clear guidance to the user.
     *   The system enforces password complexity requirements (e.g., minimum length, special characters).
-    *   The system provides a "Forgot Password" flow for users who have forgotten their password.
+    *   The system securely stores user credentials (hashed and salted passwords).
-*   **Two-Factor Authentication (2FA):**
+*   **Two-Factor Authentication (2FA) Enrollment:**
-    *   Users can optionally enable 2FA during the login process.
+    *   Users can optionally enroll in 2FA using a time-based one-time password (TOTP) app (e.g., Google Authenticator, Authy).
-    *   The system supports TOTP (Time-based One-Time Password) as the 2FA method.
-    *   The system provides clear instructions on how to set up and use 2FA.
-    *   The system generates and displays a QR code for easy setup with authenticator apps.
+    *   The system generates and displays a QR code for easy enrollment in the TOTP app.
-    *   Users can disable 2FA if they choose to.
+    *   The system provides a backup code for users to regain access if they lose their TOTP app.
+    *   The system validates the TOTP code entered by the user during login.
-*   **Security:**
+*   **Security & Compliance:**
-    *   Passwords are securely hashed and salted in the database.
-    *   Sensitive data (e.g., passwords, 2FA secrets) is encrypted in transit and at rest.
+    *   The system adheres to industry best practices for password storage and security.
+    *   The system complies with relevant data privacy regulations (e.g., GDPR, CCPA).
-    *   The system is protected against common authentication vulnerabilities (e.g., brute-force attacks, credential stuffing).
+    *   The system logs authentication attempts (successful and failed) for auditing purposes.
 *   **User Experience:**
-    *   The login process is intuitive and easy to understand.
+    *   The login page is clear, concise, and easy to understand.
+    *   The 2FA enrollment process is intuitive and user-friendly.
-    *   Error messages are clear and helpful.
+    *   Error messages are informative and helpful.
-    *   The system provides visual cues to guide users through the authentication process.

-**Story Points:** 13 (This is a complex feature with significant security implications)
+**Story Points:** 13 (This is a complex feature with multiple components and security considerations)

 **Tasks:**

-*   [ ] **Task 1: Backend - Implement Email/Password Login API:** Develop the API endpoint for handling email/password login requests, including password hashing and validation.
+*   [ ] **Task 1: Backend - Implement Email/Password Login API:** Develop the API endpoint for handling email/password login requests, including validation and authentication.
+*   [ ] **Task 1.1: Backend - Implement Password Hashing and Salting:** Securely store user passwords using a robust hashing algorithm (e.g., bcrypt) and a unique salt.
-*   [ ] **Task 2: Backend - Implement 2FA API:** Develop the API endpoints for enabling, disabling, and verifying 2FA.
+*   [ ] **Task 2: Backend - Implement 2FA Enrollment API:** Develop the API endpoint for handling 2FA enrollment requests, including QR code generation and backup code creation.
-*   [ ] **Task 3: Frontend - Develop Login Form:** Create the login form with email, password, and 2FA toggle.
+*   [ ] **Task 3: Frontend - Develop Login Page:** Create the user interface for the login page, including fields for email and password, and a button to submit the login request.
-*   [ ] **Task 4: Frontend - Integrate with Backend APIs:** Connect the login form to the backend APIs for authentication.
+*   [ ] **Task 3.1: Frontend - Integrate with Backend Login API:** Connect the login page to the backend login API to handle login requests.
-*   [ ] **Task 5: Frontend - Display 2FA Setup Instructions:** Provide clear instructions and a QR code for setting up 2FA.
+*   [ ] **Task 4: Frontend - Develop 2FA Enrollment Page:** Create the user interface for the 2FA enrollment page, including a QR code display and instructions for using a TOTP app.
-*   [ ] **Task 6: Security - Implement Rate Limiting:** Protect against brute-force attacks by implementing rate limiting on login attempts.
+*   [ ] **Task 4.1: Frontend - Integrate with Backend 2FA Enrollment API:** Connect the 2FA enrollment page to the backend 2FA enrollment API.
-*   [ ] **Task 7: Security - Review and Test Security Measures:** Conduct a thorough security review and penetration testing to identify and address vulnerabilities.
+*   [ ] **Task 5: Testing - Implement Unit and Integration Tests:** Write comprehensive unit and integration tests to verify the functionality and security of the authentication system.
-*   [ ] **Task 8: Documentation - Update User Documentation:** Update the user documentation to reflect the new authentication system and 2FA options.
+*   [ ] **Task 6: Documentation - Update API Documentation:** Document the new authentication API endpoints for developers.

 **Environments:**
 - `dev` [ dev | stage | prod ]